pytorch/pytorch/docs/source/complex_numbers.rst

 Linear Algebra
 --------------

-Many linear algebra operations, like :func:`torch.matmul`, :func:`torch.linalg.svd`, :func:`torch.linalg.solve` etc., support complex numbers.
+Many linear algebra operations, like :func:`torch.matmul`, :func:`torch.svd`, :func:`torch.solve` etc., support complex numbers.
 If you'd like to request an operation we don't currently support, please `search <https://github.com/pytorch/pytorch/issues?q=is%3Aissue+is%3Aopen+complex>`_ if an issue has already been filed and if not, `file one <https://github.com/pytorch/pytorch/issues/new/choose>`_.